slaser78/openidconnect/grails/docs/README.md

 ```
 This will add the Model objects in 'grails-app/domain/openidconnect/*.groovy'.
 It will however also use password and configuration stuff that is not used in this project
-and which was removed for this demonstration app.
+and which was removed from this demonstration app.
 In the end, after modifying the modifications of 's2-quickstart', only 'Role.groovy', 'User.groovy', 'UserRole.groovy'
 were added and the following lines were added to 'conf/application.yml':